jiangcongtao/sql/README.md

-# SQL for Querying Mutual Relatiopship
+# SQL for Querying Mutual Relatiopnship

 ## Description
 Consider a social network database, about people and their relationships.
 The database has two relations: